 About our logo:

-The base icon is a combination of 3 elements.
-A graphic geometric infinity symbol, a tree as well as a graphic representation of a community and the lines that roads make on a graphical map.
+The base icon is a combination of three elements: a geometric infinity symbol, a tree, and a graphic representation of the lines that roads make on a graphical map.

-The symbol represents “a change process” and the relationship between Edmonton CDC and the communities we serve and the cyclical nature of community development which includes renewal, innovating, maturing, and when necessary, tearing down.
+The symbol represents the relationship between Edmonton CDC and the communities we serve, as well as the cyclical nature of community development (which includes renewal, innovating, maturing, and when necessary, tearing down).

-While the logo is meant to imply movement, it also represents strength, shelter & growth, The shapes are divided into coloured sections that symbolize various aspects of a project, the players involved, groups etc. Although subtle the divisions also give the impression of a neighbourhood map.
+While the logo is meant to imply movement, it also represents strength, shelter, and growth.
+Although subtle, the divisions also give the impression of a neighbourhood map.